 Olivia d’Abo is a triple threat.
-In a field, where career longevity is rare and versatility even rarer, who has seamlessly moved through theater, film, television, and music accomplishing success in all.
-Further, the British born actress continues to gain recognition with her ability to shift from comedy to drama with intelligence and grace.
+In a field where career longevity is rare and versatility even rarer, she has seamlessly moved through theatre, television, and music accomplishing success in all.
+Further the British born actress continues to gain recognition with her ability to shift from comedy to drama with intelligence and grace.

 Olivia’s film debut was in the role of Princess Jehnna in Conan the Destroyer opposite Arnold Schwarzenegger, released in June 1984.
 Two months later, she appeared in the supporting role of the peasant girl Paloma in Bolero.